Electricity sector in China: Transmission infrastructure

 Tibet Power is the company that manages power in Tibet, and is controlled by the State Grid Corporation.

-The central government has made the creation of a unified national grid system a top economic priority to improve the efficiency of the whole power system and reduce the risk of localised energy shortages.
-It will also enable the country to tap the enormous hydro potential from western China to meet booming demand from the eastern coastal provinces.
+The central government has made the creation of a unified national grid system an economic priority to improve the efficiency of the whole power system and reduce the risk of localised energy shortages.
+It will also enable the country to tap the hydro potential from western China to meet demand from the eastern coastal provinces.
 China is planning for smart grid and related Advanced Metering Infrastructure.

 Ultra-high-voltage transmission

 The main problem in China is the voltage drop when power is sent over very long distances from one region of the country to another.

 Long distance inter-regional transmission has been implemented by using ultra-high voltages (UHV) of 800 kV, based on an extension of technology already in use in other parts of the world.

 In 2015, State Grid Corporation of China proposed the Global Energy Interconnection, a long-term proposal to develop globally integrated smart grids and ultra high voltage transmission networks to connect over 80 countries.
-The idea is supported by President Xi Jinping and China in attempting to develop support in various internal forums, including UN bodies.
+The idea is supported by CCP General Secretary Xi Jinping and China in attempting to develop support in various internal forums, including UN bodies.